 On a decentralized network, participants always have control over who can access their data and how that data can be accessed.
 This is made possible through services that manage and unlock access to permissioned data based on the use case.

-The authorized transactions between network participants are trackable, auditable, and immutable through a blockchain node within each participant’s home base.
+The authorized transactions between network participants are trackable, auditable, and immutable.
 This effectively lowers issues of distrust, friction, and data hoarding between payers and providers.

 How does a decentralized network improve the patient experience?

-The administration of healthcare—those back-end processes like coverage discovery, prior authorization, and collections—are highly complex and often involve inefficient, manual, error-prone workflows that can impede a patient’s ability to receive timely access to care and know how it will cost.
+The administration of healthcare—those revenue cycle processes like coverage verification, prior authorization, and collections—are highly complex and often involve inefficient, manual, error-prone workflows that can impede a patient’s ability to receive timely care or to know how much it will cost.
 A decentralized network provides an entirely new way to administer those processes by:

 - Leveraging FHIR for standardizing data